Acarbose

 Print this page

 Acarbose is used to treat type 2 diabetes, together with exercise, good nutrition, weight loss and other lifestyle measures.
 It may be used alone or with other medicines for diabetes.
-Acarbose works by slowing the digestion and absorption of carbohydrates (sugars) and in this way lowers high blood glucose after each meal.
-To work properly acarbose must be taken at the start of a meal (with the first bites).
-Read more about type 2 diabetes and medicines for type 2 diabetes.

 In Aotearoa New Zealand acarbose is available as tablets (50 mg and 100 mg).

 • Timing of your doses: Swallow your tablet with a drink of water at the beginning of a meal, or if you prefer, you can chew the tablet with your first mouthful of food.
 Acarbose should be taken 3 times a day, with breakfast, lunch and dinner.
-Do not take it between meals or with small snacks.
+Don't take it between meals or with small snacks.

 • Keep taking acarbose regularly.
 To control your diabetes, you must keep taking acarbose every day.